SapirKro/Ad2Ex1/README.md

 > C:\\Program Files\\FlightGear 2020.3.6\\data\\Protocol\\reg_flight.csv

-In addition the Flight Gear load from:
+In addition the app save automatic the XML and CSV files in :
 > C:\\Program Files\\FlightGear 2020.3.6
+make sure you change it if Flight Gear is saved in another location.

 enjoy!
 ## info